markdewing/GPU_internals/README.md

 Knowing details about internals is useful for
  * debugging - some problems need understanding of lower levels of abstraction
  * performance - need to know hardware layout to reason about performance
- * curosity - more confidence in using programming models with a better understanding of the hardware and abstraction layers
+ * curiosity - more confidence in using programming models with a better understanding of the hardware and abstraction layers

 # By Vendor
 ## NVIDIA